 - October 2011 - Det 345 was awarded the AFROTC Northeast Region’s "Right-of-Line Award" in the Small Unit category.
 This award is given out once annually to the small detachment in the Northeast Region who best excels in the areas of "Production, Education, Recruiting and Retention, University and Public Relations, and Cadet Activities."

 - May 18, 2012 - Det 345’s long-time home on the fourth floor of Perry Hall on the North Campus of UMass Lowell was destroyed in a fire.
 The Det was temporarily relocated to the first floor of Donahue Hall and remained there from June through August of 2012.
-In September of 2012, Det 345 was again relocated, this time to its current home in the Tsongas Center.
-Plans are in the works to relocate the Det in the summer of 2013 to a new, permanent location.
+In September of 2012, Det 345 was again relocated, this time to the Tsongas Center.
+In the summer of 2013, it was moved to its current home, Mahoney Hall on South Campus.

 - October 15, 2012 - Det 345 is once again awarded the AFROTC Northeast Region’s "Right-of-Line Award" in the Small Unit category!
 This made them back-to-back winners of the award and was a true testament to the "character, determination, and resilience of both the cadets and cadre."